iansltx/raphple/readme.md

 See Setup (SMS) for more details.
 3. Import /schema.sql into a MySQL 5.6+ database.
 4. Set $_ENV vars for your SMS provider, as well as DB_HOST, DB_USER, DB_PASSWORD and DB_NAME vars to
-connect to your database, and APP_HOST and APP_PORT for how you want to access the web server.
+connect to your database, and APP_PORT for how you want to access the web server.
 5. Run `vendor/bin/aerys -d -c public/index.php`

+Note that the above command starts the server in debug (verbose) mode.
+Remove the `-d` flag to start in non-debug mode.

 ## Setup (Docker)